dataspring/DeDuplication/README.md

 specified agreement patterns.
 Whereas SKU dataset can leverage this feature to a limited extend and Product Hierarchy utilizes a pure simple weighted distance ensemble.

+Solution aspects are discussed against each dataset with PoC wep app hosted seperately.

+> **Team**
+>
+> **Nachi Nachiappan**, a data practioner, has worked in enterprise IT
+> industry for 15 years and possess diverse business domain expertise
+> including exposure to retail & financial industries.
+Data science
+> being my passion, I keep dabbling on such projects and I hope this
+> proposal is worth that effort to positively make some impact on data
+> blending in enterprise and public realm.

 [1.
 Methodology and Effectiveness ](#_Toc448178836)